-About the Blackwell Bra
+History of the Blackwell Bra

-When I did my surgical training, we wrapped patients in an Ace Elastic Bandage.
-In my fellowship training, we had a surgical compression bra that we instructed the patients to wear for six weeks.
-When I started my surgical practice in Fort Myers, we used a surgical bra with a front Velcro closure.
-Every patient complained — it was uncomfortable but more uncomfortable without it.
-I started wondering if I could make my own bra.
+“When I did my surgical training, we wrapped patients in an Ace elastic bandage,” says Dr. Blackwell.
+“In my fellowship training, we had a surgical compression bra that we instructed the patients to wear for six weeks.
+When I started my surgical practice in Fort Myers, Florida, we used a post-surgical bra with a front Velcro closure.
+Every patient complained — it was uncomfortable, but more uncomfortable without it.
+I started wondering if I could make my own bra.”